• Skip to main content

 Now, try to connect iPhone to the Bluetooth device.
 If you still see ‘Not Connected’, tap on the Bluetooth Device Name on the Bluetooth screen and you should be able to connect.

-It is possible that the problem lies with the other device that you are trying to connect.
+It is possible that the problem lies with the Bluetooth device itself and not with your iPhone.

-An easy way of confirming this is to try to connect your iPhone to another Bluetooth device (say Windows PC) and see if your iPhone is able to connect to this device.
+An easy way of confirming this is to connect your iPhone to another Bluetooth device and see if your iPhone is able to connect to this device.

 Related